 - Meet a student who is already admitted and get information

-Some of the things that you should find out about your school of choice are:
+Some things that you should find out about your school of choice are:

 - Admission cut off mark